tswanson222/modnets/README.md

 # Package Functions

 ## Primary functions
 * The primary function used for the first two types of models is: `fitNetwork`.
-There are a variety of arguments and options that can be used for, e.g., penalized estimation, model specification, etc.
+There are a variety of arguments and options that can be used for, e.g., penalized estimation, model specification, etc. These options are all contained within the `varSelect` algorithm.
-* The primary functions(s) used for the third model are: `mlGVAR` and `lmerVAR`, depending on which approach you wish to use.
+* The primary functions used for the third model are: `mlGVAR` and `lmerVAR`, depending on which approach you wish to use.

 ## Model selection
-* For model selection, you can use `varSelect` to employ either best-subset selection, `glmnet`, or the hierarchical LASSO via `glinternet`.
+* For model selection, you can use `varSelect` to employ either best-subset selection, the LASSO, ridge regression, or elastic net via `glmnet`, or the hierarchical LASSO via `glinternet`.
 These methods supports various information criteria as well as cross-validation for model selection.
 * Additionally, you can use the `resample` function to use repeated subsampling or bootstrapping with the `varSelect` algorithm built in.

 ## Stability \& power analyses